-Tactic #4 - Consider creating a blog (written or photo/video)
+Tactic #4 - Consider creating a vblog (videos) on YouTube

-If you have any writing chops or make great photo stories, creating a separate blog outside of Instagram can help increase your credibility and broaden your exposure.
+If you have any filming chops or feel comfortable talking to the camera, creating a separate vblog outside of Instagram can help increase your credibility and broaden your exposure.

-Don't assume that once you start writing that people will automatically come, because they won't.
-Your blog won't even show on Google search most likely...so people can't find you.
+Don't assume that once you start recording that people will automatically come, because they won't.
+Your channel won't even show on YouTubes top recommendations without a huge following or paying for ads.

 The key is relationships...creating a blog or story that makes people want to connect to you and your adventures.
 Keep it simple, keep it fun and keep it helpful.